dereneaton/ipyrad/docs/tutorial_advanced_cli.rst

-Finally, you can see that each assembly created its own ``outfiles/`` directory with the results of step7.

 Writing ipyrad scripts
 ~~~~~~~~~~~~~~~~~~~~~~
 From the code above you may have noticed that the only thing stopping you from
 being able to write one long script to make a huge range of assemblies is when
-you have to go in by hand and edit the params file.
-If you plan to only execute
+you have to go in by hand and edit the new params files by hand each time.
-one ipyrad command at a time then that is no problem.
-But if you're really the
+If you plan to only execute one ipyrad command at a time then that is no problem.
+But if you're a very programmatic type of person, you may be thinking about inserting
+``sed`` code-blocks into your code to edit the params files automatically.
-programattic type of person, you'll probably want to check out the
+If so, you'll probably want to check out the :ref:`ipyrad API<API>`,
-:ref:`ipyrad API<API>`, which let's you do just that.
+which provides a much more elegant pure Python way to edit parameters in your
+code.